sigsum/sigsum-go/doc/tools.md

 To create a token, use `sigsum-token create`.
-There are two mandatory options, `-k` to specify the signing key, i.e., the private half of the rate limit keypair, and `--log`, to specify the file with the log's public key.
+There are two mandatory options, `-k` to specify the signing key, i.e., the private half of the rate limit keypair, and `--log-key`, to specify the file with the log's public key.
 If no other options are used, the output is the token in the form of a hex string (representing an Ed25519 signature).